 There are many ways to treat heel spurs.
 If one is suffering from heel spurs in conjunction with pain, there are several methods for healing.
 Medication, surgery, and herbal care are some options.

-If you have any questions feel free to contact our office located in New York .
+If you have any questions feel free to contact our office located in Upper West Side, NYC .
 We offer the latest in diagnostic and treatment technology to meet your needs.